11-kilometers/PuttyDepthLogger/README.md

   - pressure in hPa

-  -temperature in °C once per second to incrementing CSV files.
+  - temperature in °C once per second to incrementing CSV files.

 **Hardware Overview**